In this article, we will discover Albania’s BunkArt 2 museum and gallery located in the heart of Tirana.

-For those interested in “Dark Tourism” or brutalist communist architecture, Tirana and Albania generally are a top destination.
+For those interested in “Dark Tourism” or brutalist communist architecture, Tirana and Albania generally are top destinations.
 The country is dotted with bunkers that the paranoid dictator Enver Hoxha had installed to repel attacks from Albania’s enemies.

-The capital Tirana has a wealth pf interesting historical sites such as the Hoxha pyramid, checkpoint with part of the Berlin Wall and the excellent Bunk’Art and Bunk Art 2 museums.
+The capital Tirana has a wealth of interesting historical sites such as the Hoxha pyramid, checkpoints with part of the Berlin Wall, and the excellent Bunk’Art and Bunk Art 2 museums.

 BunkArt 2 Gallery and Museum, Tirana

 BunkArt2 is a former nuclear bunker in the centre of Tirana, Albania.
 It was once designated for the communist regime’s top officials and secret policemen in the event of a nuclear strike (much like this Secret Nuclear Bunker).

 A smaller cousin to the main BunkArt museum on the outskirts of Tirana, this more centrally located museum and modern art-gallery aims to remember the victims of Albanian dictator Enver Hoxha.
 Up to 100,000 Albanian’s suffered at the hands of this murderous regime that was Europe’s answer to North Korea between 1945 and 1991.

 Built between 1981 to 1986 the bunker is set behind the Public Order Ministry (sounds very Orwellian).
 It was constructed over a 1,000-metre space underneath central Tirana with blast-walls made of 2.4-meter-thick concrete.

 Hoxha was paranoid about invasion from both the USA and the Soviet Union.
 Like all good communist dictators, he loved grey concrete structures and proceeded to have over 700,000 bunkers built throughout the country.

 Many of these bunkers that line the Adriatic coast have been painted in bright colours, but Bunk Art 2 remains a stony grey on the outside.